-It happens to a lot of people, an uncomfortable burning feeling in the stomach, chest, and throat.
-It’s sometimes accompanied by bitter tasting acid, and often comes following a large meal or late night eating.
+Most people will experience an uncomfortable burning feeling in the stomach, chest, and throat.
+It’s sometimes accompanied by bitter-tasting acid and often comes following a large meal or late-night eating.
 Acid reflux is a common ailment that affects many people, regardless of age or sex.
 Although in most cases it is not debilitating or long term, it does cause great discomfort.
 While it can be tempting to reach for convenient over-the-counter medicines to help keep the symptoms at bay, it’s a better idea to understand what acid reflux is, what causes it, and how it can be treated.

 What Is Acid Reflux?